iandavidson/port-scanner/README.md

 ### Port Scanning

 Multi-threaded approach to execute atomic port scanning actions.
-Threads will then write to data structure containing representation of Scannning Task
+Threads will then write to data structure containing representation of Scanning Task

 #### Default set of ports to scan :